How Right to Rent checks impact tenants

 As a tenant if you’re asked to provide evidence of your Right to Rent, then don’t be alarmed.
 The checks are compulsory and if they don’t take place, landlords and agents can be fined thousands of pounds!

-If you want to improve your credit position by reporting your rent payments, CreditLadder is the only way to improve your credit score and position across all four of the main Credit Reference Agencies in the UK, namely Experian, Equifax, TransUnion and Crediva.
+CreditLadder can improve your credit position by reporting your rent payments.
+CreditLadder is the first way to improve your credit score and position across all three of the main Credit Reference Agencies in the UK, namely Experian, Equifax and TransUnion.
 Building up a high credit score has a lot of benefits, including helping you access finance at better rates - this can also help save you money.
+CreditLadder also runs a free mortgage application service in partnership with Tembo which will tell you how much you could borrow.

 By using this site you agree to our Cookie Policy.